klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/eth/block.md

 ## The Default Block Parameter <a id="the-default-block-parameter"></a>

-When requests are made that act on the state of Klaytn, the last default block parameter determines the height of the block.
+  When you send an API request with the `eth` namespace, the block height is determined by the `defaultBlock` parameter.

 The following options are possible for the `defaultBlock` parameter:

 - `HEX String` - an integer block number
 - `String "earliest"` for the earliest/genesis block
 - `String "latest"` - for the latest mined block
-- `String "pending"` - for the pending state/transactions
+- `String "pending"` - for pending state/transactions

 ## eth_blockNumber <a id="eth_blocknumber"></a>

-Returns the number of most recent block.
+Returns the number of the most recent block.

 **Parameters**